willscott/gosendmail/README.md

 * `sendmail` copied to cloud server.
 * Modify `config.json` to point to relevant keys / domain.
 * set your local MTA sendmail endpoint to the local `signmail` binary.
+* Use the environmental variables `GOSENDMAIL_TLS` and `GOSENDMAIL_SELFSIGNED`
+  when insecure mail delivery is desirable.
+These variable will be read by the sendmail binary, but can be reasonably simply propagated through SSH.